mrinalwadhwa/sfquickstarts/site/sfguides/src/build_a_private_custom_api_in_python/build_a_private_custom_api_in_python.md

 ockam project show --jq '.egress_allow_list[]'
 ```

+> aside positive
-Note the `egress_allow_list` in the response as that will be needed in the next step.
+> Note the `egress_allow_list` in the response as that will be needed in the next step.

 #### Create an Ockam node in Snowpark Container Services